MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/event-id-51-information.md

 FinalStatus = 0x00000000

-This maps to `STATUS_SUCCESS` and implies that the request will be retried.
+It maps to `STATUS_SUCCESS` and implies that the request will be retried.

 > [!NOTE]
 > When you interpret the hexadecimal data in the Event ID to the status code, remember that the values are represented in the little endian format.